Preventative Maintenance Agreements=Savings

-- Clean outside coil and straighten fins for efficient operation
+- Clean the outside coil and straighten the fins for efficient operation

 Fall Visit (preparation for winter season):

-- Clean the burner assembly remove soot from fireside of burner.
+- Clean the burner assembly to remove soot from the fireside of the burners

-- Visually or with remote camera, inspect heat exchanger for cracks.
+- Visually or with a remote camera, inspect the heat exchanger for cracks

-- Adjust air/fuel ratio of burner and perform combustion analysis.
-(Instrumentation used for combustion analysis is a means of fine-tuning a burner to achieve maximum fuel efficiency and optimum firing.
+(Instrumentation used for combustion analysis is a means of fine-tuning a burner to achieve maximum fuel efficiency and optimum firing)

 What's the bottom line for me?

-- Savings: PMAs typically more than pay for payment, and contractor discounts.
-PMA customers typically receive a discount on all parts and services performed during the entire year.
+- Savings: PMAs typically more than payment pay and contractor discounts.
+PMA customers typically receive a discount on all parts and services performed during the entire year

-- Continuity: Many ACCA contractors are often able to assign technicians to specific customers.
+- Continuity: Many ACCA contractors can often assign technicians to specific customers.
 That way, you get to see and know the same service technician, and he or she becomes more familiar with you and your equipment.